adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Removing fine control

 You have to accept, to a certain extent, that whatever is generated is out of your control.
-This can cause performance problems [0](Mixins/Nesting).

-Note: see Graham notes.
+This can cause performance problems [0](Mixins/Nesting/see graham notes).
+Also source file size can be deceiving [0] in that the generated file is much bigger.
+If you took control back you may well have avoided duplication and end up with more performant production file.

 ## Adhering to agreed conventions